digital-codes/datencafe/src/assets/open/en.md

 | Unknown | 2 | Unknown | 6 |

 It is very easy to provide this tabular form to a computer for processing and display.

+A single table however is not very exciting.
+Once we collect more data - other orchards, soil composition, rain volume, sun hours etc - we can create a complex picture of the situation.
+Our brain loves to find patterns in complex things!
+So we might find important new insights.
+And it's fun.

+#### Data representations

 ![Apple orchard](/img/open/orchard.jpg)
 Shameela Yoosuf Ali, CC BY-SA 4.0, via Wikimedia Commons